Section 1 - The Church and Building Law

 4. buildings between 34% NBS and 67% NBS be strengthened to 67% or as near to that rating as is economically and practicably reasonable, over time or when the buildings are being altered or remodelled so as to require a building consent.

 The building standard itself varies from region to region.
-To meet its new NBS, the seismic strength of a building in Wellington would be three times greater than a similar building in Auckland.
+To meet its new NBS, the seismic strength of a building in Wellington would be three times greater than that of a similar building in Auckland.

 The strength of a building is a function of its location and the seismic zone it is in.
 (See the chart showing the Design Code Comparisons between Wellington, Christchurch and Auckland.)